bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

   - product design
 layout: project
 project_id: Remote Patient Monitoring
-title: Empowering MHealth Systems with NHS-Certified Bluetooth Devices.
+title: Empowering MHealth Systems with NHS-Certified Bluetooth Devices
-  Camascope Success Story
 image: /images/blogpost_www_continuous_monitoring_device.png
 description: The future of healthcare lies in remote medical care.
 With the system we had the privilege to develop for Camascope, that future is already a